erew70/prodinfo-injection-tool/README.md

 if anybody would like to tinker with this and update the readme or the code, prs are welcome

 # so how does this work?
-this tool works by reading bytes from the donor prodinfo that is provided and injecting it into the prodinfo gen file, straightforward.
+this tool works by reading bytes from the donor prodinfo that is provided and injecting it into the prodinfo gen file, pretty straightforward.

 # docs
 oct = onlne cert